-The answer is yes, you are not alone.
-Many other people have had your condition or something similar.
-If you would like to speak with another patient who has had a similar condition or surgery to yourself, please contact your Colorectal/Stoma Care Nurse and she may be able to put you in touch with someone who can help.
+Remember you are not alone, many other people have had your condition or something similar.
+If you would like to speak with another patient who has had a similar condition or surgery to yourself, please contact your colorectal/stoma care nurse and she may be able to put you in touch with someone who can help.

-Financial Advice
+Financial advice

 We recognise the burden that illness can place on you and your family, especially with regards to finances.
-If you require further information around this area, please contact your Colorectal / stoma care nurse who can signpost you to the relevant support.
+If you require further information around this area, please contact your colorectal/stoma care nurse who can signpost you to the relevant support.